Relieve Jaw/TMJ/Headache Pain with a Nite Guard

 With Nite Guard, you can find relief for jaw pain and headaches caused by temporomandibular joint disorder.
 This device is custom made to fit each person’s unique bite, and works by activating a nerve reflex that reduces muscle tension and keeps your back teeth from touching during sleep.
 As the tension from clenching is suppressed, migraines, dental damage and other symptoms are diminished.
 Other types of dental guards are also effective for reducing jaw pain and headaches.
 Your dentist will help you determine the best oral appliance for your specific needs and your best outcome.

-Call Montgomery Dental Care in Cincinnati, OH at (513) 793-5703 for information about treatment options.
+Are you interested in TMJ treatment?
+Call Montgomery Dental Care in Montgomery, OH at (513) 793-5703 for more information!